raoconnor/raoconnor.github.io/_posts/2025-11-03-if-not-vmware.md

 ![pcpu-vcpu](https://raoconnor.github.io/docs/assets/images/pcpu-vcpu.png)

-####### Note: License portability is a complex subject.
+License portability is a complex subject.
 The terms and conditions are replete with clauses and restrictions.
 For example, if you move to Azure or OCI, they offer benefits for their own software that are not extended to AWS or GCP.
 Enterprise versions of databases are significantly more expensive — are your DBA installing Enterprise “just in case”?
 That’s a big red flag.
 There are minimum core requirements that need to be understood, so you may have to increase cores even further or consolidate.
 And as mentioned earlier, failover and developer licenses can help offset the increase for SQL.

 **Dedicated hardware** is often suggested by hyperscalers to enable Bring Your Own License (BYOL).
 However: